SimonDeVos/CF_SR/README.md

 # CF_SR
 This repository contains the code and data for the paper titled "Internal Placement: Job Recommender Systems with Similarity Regularization".
+To replicate the results as reported in the paper, run *'main notebook.ipynb'* and *'benchmark.ipynb'*

 #### main notebook.ipynb
 This notebook contains the main code for running CF and CF_SR.
 A table of contents is provided in the first cell.